Cultural Trust stages best-ever Texas Medal of Arts

 The Long Center Select Ensemble of young performers, slated to lead the Greater Austin High School Musical Awards in April at the Long Center, gave us several rousing Broadway-style numbers, while reminding us of a theme hammered home all evening — the Cultural Trust’s role in arts education.

 Top Austin actor Marc Pouhé declaimed a beautiful section from medal-winner Stephen Harrigan’s upcoming book, “Big Wonderful Thing: A History of Texas.”
-It illustrated another of the night’s braided themes: Immigration and inclusion, in this case regarding the fate of refugees in our state after the Vietnam War.
+It illustrated another of the night’s braided themes: Immigration and inclusion, in this case regarding the fate of boat people in our state after the Vietnam War.